 It makes sense; adoption affects real lives, and it’s important that every child who is adopted is placed in a secure, stable and loving home.
 That’s why Arizona adoption laws exist — to protect these children, as well as adoptive families and birth parents.

 It helps to be familiar with the most important laws in the process because it will give you a better sense of what to expect and a greater understanding of why certain steps are necessary.
 Even though you will have an adoption specialist helping you at every turn, having some idea of what’s happening helps to make the process less stressful.
-That’s why we created this guide to Arizona adoption laws; our hope is that it can give you a sense of confidence about your adoption.
+That’s why we created this guide to Arizona adoption laws; our hope is that it can give you a sense of confidence about your adoption in Arizona.

 While we’ve done our best to include helpful, up-to-date information about Arizona adoption laws below, please remember that this article cannot take the place of a qualified local adoption attorney.
 Nothing on this page should be taken as legal advice.
 Instead, if you have any questions about adoption laws in Arizona, you should reach out to an adoption attorney near you.
 You can also start your adoption process with our agency any time by calling 1-800-ADOPTION or get free information here.